giovcandido/sedona/README.md

 choco install ffmpeg
 ```

-Remember to open CMD or PowerShell as an administrator or you can use [gsudo](https://github.com/gerardog/gsudo) as I do.
+Remember to open CMD or PowerShell as an administrator, or you can use [gsudo](https://github.com/gerardog/gsudo) as I do.

-You can also download and install ffmpeg manually.
+You can also install it manually on MacOS or Windows.
 If you're on Windows, for example, [download](https://ffmpeg.org/download.html) it and follow a [guide](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 # How to install
 There are two ways you can install Sedona.
 You can either install it from source or you can get it using pip.